End qualified immunity in Utah

 • Starts holding individual employees accountable

-Yes.
-The proposed legislation states "Except as provided in Subsection (4)(c): (i) the peace officer is personally liable for damages awarded under this chapter not exceeding $50,000 of the damages awarded; . . ."
+Yes, section 4 of the bill states, "**Except as provided in Subsection (4)(c): (i) the peace officer is personally liable for damages awarded under this chapter not exceeding $50,000 of the damages awarded...**"

 • Starts disclosing public records

-No. The proposed legislation does not require that all records are publicly disclosed.
-Utah Code § 63G-2-301(3)(o) is conditional, states “Records that would disclose information relating to formal charges or disciplinary actions against a past or present governmental entity employee if: the disciplinary action has been completed and all time periods for administrative appeal have expired; and the charges on which the disciplinary action was based were sustained;”
+No, the bill does not meet the standard.
+Utah Code § 63G-2-301(3)(o) is conditional and states “R**ecords that would disclose information relating to formal charges or disciplinary actions against a past or present governmental entity employee if: the disciplinary action has been completed and all time periods for administrative appeal have expired; and the charges on which the disciplinary action was based were sustained...**”

 Case studies in Utah